-The Employee Benefits Division may process an enrollment for you as the employee/retiree, spouse, or covered dependent in the State Employee and Retiree Health and Welfare Benefits Program.
-If so, this notice on possible future group health insurance continuation coverage rights applies individually to you, your spouse and all covered dependent child(ren) enrolled under the Program.
+The Employee Benefits Division may process an enrollment for you as the employee/retiree, spouse, or covered dependent in the State Employee and Retiree Health and Welfare Benefits Program (the Program).
+If so, this notice on possible future group health insurance continuation coverage rights applies individually to you, your spouse and all covered dependent children enrolled under the Program.
 It is important that you and all enrolled individuals take the time to read this notice carefully and become familiar with its contents.
 If you are the employee, and if there is a covered dependent whose legal residence is not yours, please provide written notification of that covered dependent's address to the Employee Benefits Division so a notice can be sent to that covered dependent as well.

-You are receiving this notice because you have health benefits coverage under the State Employee and Retiree Health and Welfare Benefits Program (the Program).
-The Department of Budget and Management Employee Benefits Division administers the Program.
 The Program sponsored by the State of Maryland is a governmental group health plan covered by the Public Health Service Act, which includes the COBRA continuation of coverage provisions described in this Notice.
-This Notice explains continuation coverage rights only for these health benefits offered through the Program: the medical PPO, the medical IHM, the medical EPO, the prescription drug plan, the dental PPO, the dental HMO and the Health Care Flexible Spending Account.
+This Notice explains continuation coverage rights only for these health benefits offered through the Program: the medical PPO, the medical IHM, the medical EPO, the prescription drug plan, the dental PPO, the dental HMO and the Healthcare Flexible Spending Account.
 You may be enrolled in one or more of these benefits.
-This Notice does not apply to any other benefits offered by the State of Maryland or through the Program, such as the Dependent Day Care Flexible Spending Account, life insurance benefit, long term care benefit, or accidental death and dismemberment insurance benefit.
+This Notice does not apply to any other benefits offered by the State of Maryland or through the Program, such as the Dependent Daycare Flexible Spending Account, life insurance benefit, or accidental death and dismemberment insurance benefit.
 For SLEOLA participants your medical plans are separate and are limited to PPO, POS and EPO.

 Under federal law, group health plans like the Program must offer covered employees and covered family members the opportunity for a temporary extension of health coverage (called COBRA) at group premiums when coverage under the health plan would otherwise end due to certain qualifying status changes.
 In this Notice, the term "covered employee" also means "covered retiree."
 This Notice is intended to inform all plan participants of potential future options and obligations related to COBRA.
 Should an actual qualifying status change occur in the future, the State of Maryland would send you additional information and the appropriate election notice at that time.
-Please take special note, however, of your notification obligations, highlighted in this Notice on page 62.
+Please take special note, however, of your notification obligations, highlighted in this Notice on page 64.